Divider/Brand Symbol

 Myth 5: How much you pump tells you how much milk you are making

 The amount you can pump depends on the kind of pump, the proper fit of pump parts according to your nipple size, and the quality of the pump.
-With a good pump, we can get some information about how much milk you’re making, but even that isn’t the whole story.
+With a good pump, we can get information about how much milk you’re making, but that isn’t the whole story.

 Some people just don’t respond as well to pumping as others.
 Often, your baby is just better at eliciting milk from the breast than any pump.